Module Code | CSU33013 |

 On successful completion of this module, students will be able to further develop their skills for building large, important object-oriented software systems:

-- Differentiate, apply and exploit the key concepts of software lifecycle models;
+- Differentiate, apply and exploit key concepts of software lifecycle models;

 - Compare and apply strategies for the gathering of software requirements and the generation of software specifications;